 If you are keen on getting exercise with a view, taking the coastal pathway from Moffat Beach to Kings Beach is highly recommended.
 It’s 3 kilometres long each way, and this route can be done either by cycling or walking.
 You’ll get to see stunning cliff tops and views of the famous Shelley Beach.

-Eleanor Shipley Park as well as the many nearby attractions are recommended for visitors seeking outdoor fun in the Sunshine Coast.
+Eleanor Shipley Park and the many nearby attractions are recommended for visitors seeking outdoor fun on the Sunshine Coast.